 All offices and labs must be kept locked when unoccupied, because theft is a recurring problem on campus.
 The submaster key issued to graduate students allows access to the outside doors of Johnson Hall, individual offices, and some Department labs.
 Access to the Vogel Plant Biosciences building requires access with your Cougar Card, and is given for graduate students on assistantships or upon request from the student's Major Advisor or the research project's Principal Investigator.
-See the Main Department Office (Johnson Hall 149) to check out keys and have your Cougar Card programmed for building access.
+In the Main Department Office (Johnson Hall 149) in Pullman you can acquire building and lab keys and have your Cougar Card programmed for access to the Vogel Plant Biosciences building.
 Keys to farm gates, cold rooms, etc. must be obtained separately.
 Farm gate keys require the Farm Manager's approval.
-Charges for lost keys of any type are \$10 per key.
+There is an administrative charge for lost keys of any type.
+For access at off-campus sites, see their Administrative Office staff.